jabbring/eio-final-assignment/README.md

 1. introduce the research question and the paper you build on (this can be taken from your proposal),
 2. completely describe your bare-bones model (this completes the outline in your proposal),
 3. detail how you (numerically) solve it,
-4. specify how and for which parameter values you generated data from the model,
+4. specify how you generated data from the model and which parameter values you used for doing so,
 5. describe your estimator of the parameters and its implementation and present your estimation results, and
 6. conclude by briefly reflecting on your results and discussing what else is needed to answer your research question (apart from real instead of simulated data; for example, a particular counterfactual analyses using the estimated model, which you do _not_ have to provide).